 Health care providers in a pandemic typically go through phases of emotional reactions and mental health over time as they meet the intense demands of the ongoing trauma.
 After the early phases (initial impact, heroic, and honeymoon periods), feelings of disillusionment often settle in for months or more.
 The disillusionment phase often includes depression and other mental health symptoms, increased substance use, and a higher rate of suicide2.
 Eventually, there is a reconstruction phase.
 In the webinar, leaders in charge of health professional well-being in their organizations agreed that they need to provide interventions to minimize the stress as much as possible and address the trauma as it happens to decrease the severity of this anticipated phase.

 Many medical centers and schools offer centralized resources on well-being.
 An example of a resource specifically for medical students is the Slack channel, “Medical Students vs. COVID-19,” which connects medical students from across the country as they share their coping strategies and discuss their activities in support of pandemic care teams.
-Students can also benefit from the advice given to all healthcare providers at this time, such as this list of tips provided by the AMA in their webpage on Managing Mental Health During COVID-19:
+Students can also benefit from the advice given to all healthcare providers at this time, such as this list of tips provided by the AMA in their since archived webpage on Managing Mental Health During COVID-19:

 - Feel free to feel your feelings.

 - Take breaks from the news and social media.